PATHOLOGY-RELATED VIDEO ARCHIVES

 Photographic images by Wills Eye residents and fellows.

-This month's image is presented by
+This month's image presented by:

 Martin Calotti, MD.

-Acanthamoeba keratitis presenting as a ring ulcer.
+Acanthamoeba keratitis presenting as a ring ulcer

-Corneal scrape biopsy shows intact (arrow) and degenerated Acanthamoeba
+Corneal scrape biopsy shows intact (arrow) and degenerated Acanthamoeba.

-This month's image is presented by
+This month's image presented by:

-Eric Kim, MD.
+Eric Kim, MD

 Corneal Dystrophies and Simulating Lesions